kaltura/DeveloperPortalDocs/documentation/Media-Ingest-and-Preperation/Account-Representative-Steps.md

 ## Application Token Creation

 Create the new Application Token by invoking the **add** action of the **appToken** API service.
 You must have an Administrator-level KS to successfully invoke the service.
 Based on the information above, the following parameters for the call should be prepared:

 * Permissions line (includes API restrictions via 'setrole' directive)
 * Service user (required for restricting content access)
 * Hashing function (default=SHA-1)
 * Expiration

-Perform the call with the following parameter:
+Perform the call with the following parameters:

 | Name        | Type | Writable | Description|
 |:------------ |:------------------|:------------------|:------------------|